 Permission have been given to the

-homeassistant user to use the GPIO pins and all of the following components should require no underlying changes to work.
+homeassistant user to use the GPIO pins and all of the following integrations should require no underlying changes to work.

-Just follow the component pages for each on how to add them to your Home Assistant installation.
+Just follow the integration pages for each on how to add them to your Home Assistant installation.

 - DHT Sensor